bebraw/node-configuration-patterns/README.md

-# Node - Configuration Patterns
+# Node.js - Configuration Patterns

 This repository contains a set of Node.js configuration patterns.
 They vary from very simple ones to something more sophisticated.